top of page

 What Happens if You Ignore the Legal Side?

-Skipping the legal process isn’t an option.
+Skipping the legal process isn’t an option in the UK.
 Even if you are the biological parent, without a parental order, you will not be legally entitled to raise the child.
 The surrogate will stay the legal mother.

 Pros and Cons of Surrogacy in the UK